Where I started

 Where I am going

 Medical school is not a departure from research.
 It is the clinical training needed to make the next phase of translational work more relevant, better framed, and more impactful.
+The destination is academic internal medicine — with oncology and immune-mediated cancer as the primary clinical and research focus — within a physician-scientist training program that values both.

 Training Arc